Statement on the Sixth Monitoring Report of the Federal German Government for 2016

 The independent Expert Commission, composed of Prof. Dr. Andreas Löschel, Prof. Dr. Georg Erdmann, Prof. Dr. Frithjof Staiß and Dr. Hans-Joachim Ziesing, provides scientific support and deliveres a joint statement on the goverment's monitoring process "Energy of the Future".
 The government implemented the monitoring process to keep track of targets of the German "Energiewende".

-The whole report in German, as well as the reports of the previous years are available through the homepage of the Federal Ministry for Economic Affairs and Energy
+The whole report in German, as well as the reports of the previous years are available through the website of the Federal Ministry of Economic Affairs and Energy.